Wiki Category: Aki Province

 Aki Province

 Aki ProvinceSee also: Provinces Aki Province Aki Province (安藝國/安芸国) was one of the many provinces in Japan.
-Legendary Period According to one version of events in the Nihongi, the kami Susano-o comes to the River Ye, in Aki Province.
+Legendary Period According to one version of events in the nihongi, the kami Susano-o comes to the River Ye in this province.
 Here he meets Ashi-nadzu-te-nadzu and his wife Inada no Miya-nushi Susa no[...]

 Takeda Clan